dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

    as displays, printers, and virtual devices such as bitmaps.
 -  *Sheets* Many sheets can be used for doing output, so the drawing functions can also take a sheet as the output argument.
-In this case, drawing function “trampolines” to the sheet’s medium.
+In this case, drawing function "trampolines" to the sheet’s medium.
 So, while the functions defined here are specified to be called on mediums, they can also be called on sheets.
 -  *Streams* A stream is a special kind of sheet that implements the stream protocol; streams include additional state such as the current text cursor (which is some point in the drawing plane).
--  By default, the “fundamental” coordinate system of a DUIM stream (not a general sheet or medium, whose fundamental coordinate system is not defined) is a left handed system with x increasing to the right, and y increasing downward.
+-  By default, the "fundamental" coordinate system of a DUIM stream (not a general sheet or medium, whose fundamental coordinate system is not defined) is a left handed system with x increasing to the right, and y increasing downward.
 (0,0) is at the upper left corner.